Now Reading

 What Do Cats Dream About – Here’s Everything You Need to Know!

 The answer to your question is ‘YES!’
 Cats can dream.
-But of course, that’s very difficult to believe, unless I can back it up with solid scientific research.
+But of course, that’s very difficult to believe, unless it is backed up with solid scientific research.
 So, here it is.

 According to animal scientists, dreaming is a universal phenomenon even among mammals because of similar brain structures, the brain activities during sleep as well as sleep behaviors.
 They use the time of sleep to restore the energy required for their next hunt.

-Cats are comparatively intelligent compared to other animals..
+Cats are comparatively intelligent animals compared to humans.
 So, they can dream but their dreams are less abstract than ours.

 To understand their dreams and cat naps, it is important to know about the types of sleep.
 REM- rapid eye movement sleep and non-REM sleep.
 Dreams occur during the REM stage as there is the random and fast movement of eyes with closed eyelids.